* Non-farm payrolls report shows bigger-than-expected job increase

 "Dovish expectations regarding the BoJ's policy, combined with the U.S. yields are supportive of a further yen depreciation against the U.S. dollar," said Ipek Ozkardeskaya, a senior market analyst at London Capital Group who expects dollar bulls to target 115 yen in the weeks to come.

-U.S. job growth surged more than expected in June and employers increased hours for workers, suggesting the Fed could stick to its plan for its third interest rate hike this year and begin to reduce its balance sheet despite sluggish wage gains and tepid inflation.
+U.S. job growth surged more than expected in June and employers increased hours for workers, signs of labor market strength that could keep the Fed on course for a third interest rate hike this year despite sluggish wage gains.

 Bond yields have also diverged in recent weeks, helping "carry trades" that borrow cheaply in one currency to buy in another with higher interest rates.